-2.1.
-Specification Mining Algorithms
+2.1 Specification Mining Algorithms

-Based on the format of the specifications that a specification mining algorithm produces [1], many algorithms can be grouped into ones that produce (1) frequent patterns, (2) value-based invariants, (3) finite-state machines, (4) sequence diagrams, and (5) temporal rules.
+Based on the format of the specifications that a specification mining algorithm produces (Lo et al. 2011a), many algorithms can be grouped into ones that produce (1) frequent patterns, (2) value-based invariants, (3) finite-state machines, (4) sequence diagrams, and (5) temporal rules.
 We briefly describe these families of algorithms in the following.